Wild Wonder Micro Grant Fellows

 PROJECT DESCRIPTION

-Nature Journal in Urban Nest Watching with PAU Tena is a collaboration with PAU (Programa de Aves Urbanas) Tena, a non-profit organization which is part of an international network of volunteer nature educators promoting conservation and birdwatching.
+Nature Journal in Urban Nest Watching with PAU Tena is a collaboration with PAU (Programa de Aves Urbanas- Urban Bird Program) Tena, a non-profit organization which is part of an international network of volunteer nature educators promoting conservation and birdwatching.
 Since June 2024, Programa de Aves Urbanas (PAU) Tena has been conducting a monitoring project of the nests and the presence of plastic in the nests composition in the Parque Lineal of Tena.
-The Micro Grant project will include a series of workshops to introduce nature journaling, combined with citizen science activities, to communicate and raise public awareness about the native birds of the city and the impact of plastic in urban birds' habitat through a festival and publishing of a local bird guide.
+The Micro Grant project included a series of workshops and activities to introduce nature journaling and citizen science to communicate and raise public awareness about the native birds of the city and the impact of plastic in urban birds' habitat.
+As a result, PAU Tena doubled their active volunteer participants, increased community involvement, and now have greater opportunities for local financial support.
+Nogues remarked, “I am also very happy that I got to share my passion for nature journaling with more people and created the opportunity to make more nature-journal and birdwatching group activities.”

-The Micro Grant will support nature journaling materials for workshops, publishing of a local bird guide, and support for the festival day.
+The Wild Wonder Micro Grant, Nature Journal in Urban Nest Watching with PAU Tena, supported nature journaling materials for workshops, publishing of a local bird guide, and support for participation in a festival day.

 Rachel Ann D. Rivera